RuchiMishra11/python/README.md

 →Mini Python projects
 →More practice problems

-✨ Why This Repo Exists
+##✨ Why This Repo Exists

 Because learning programming is not about speed — it’s about consistency.
 This repo helps me:
-## stay motivated
+ →stay motivated
-## track my growth
+ →track my growth
-## experiment with new ideas
+ →experiment with new ideas
-## and build strong coding habits
+ →and build strong coding habits
-## Every commit is one step forward.
+ →Every commit is one step forward.
 And I’m excited to see how far this journey goes. 🚀

-💙 Thank You
+##💙 Thank You

 Thank you so much for visiting my Python Learning Repository!
 Your time, interest, and support mean a lot.